- State University of New York at Buffalo Law School, J.D.

 - U.S. District Court, Northern District of Illinois

-He is recognized as a Massachusetts and New York local litigation star in the 2012 edition of Benchmark Litigation, the definitive guide to America’s leading litigation firms and attorneys.
+Sam has been recognized as a Massachusetts and New York local litigation star by Benchmark Litigation, the definitive guide to America’s leading litigation firms and attorneys, since its 2013 edition.

 Publications and Presentations